 Agnes is bold.
 The dining room is an extension of the kitchen, with wood-fired ovens and caged chimneys acting as the engine room for the venue – and a spectacle for guests.
 Narrow steps take you down to the wine bar with low, charcoal-coloured tables and floor-to-ceiling glass windows leading to the wine cellar.
 It’s a more casual room where you might accidentally spend the entire night.

-Lilly Heenan, head sommelier, has hit her stride with the list at Agnes, balancing the demands of varied clientele while surrounding herself with producers of a lo-fi leaning, those dedicated to natural farming and sustainability.
+Oliver Parish, venue sommelier, has hit his stride with the list at Agnes, balancing the demands of varied clientele while surrounding himself with producers of a lo-fi leaning, those dedicated to natural farming and sustainability.
 Subheadings like “mineral & energetic” and “concentration & finesse” comfortably guide guests around styles, as opposed to varieties, leaving open the possibility of trying something new.

-Heenan frequently finds herself directing guests, especially those with “inexperienced palates”, to the rosé section.
+Parish frequently finds himself directing guests, especially those with “inexperienced palates”, to the rosé section.
 “It has a subheading called ‘weighty & playful’… Every guest raves about these wines when opened; that they are complex and supple, the perfect pairing for wood-fired cooking”.
-As with each of the group’s venues, the lists are overseen with a thoughtfulness and eye for quality by group sommelier Rani Parish, known for her stylish work at Melbourne institution Embla.
+As with each of the Anyday Group’s venues, the lists are overseen with a thoughtfulness and eye for quality by group sommelier Rani Parish, known for her stylish work at Melbourne institution Embla.

 Agnes sets a relaxed tone with a friendly and dedicated team that show profound knowledge in their fields.
 That, along with the finesse and powerful flavours of Ben Williamson’s cooking, makes for one of Australia’s top modern eateries.
 The menu is constructed of progressive share plates – smoked lamb ribs with mountain pepper and lime, or maybe wood-roasted duck with blood orange glaze and rosemary oil.
 It’s likely you’ll savour more dishes than you bargained for, and perhaps wash it down with the likes of the 2019 Barbacán Chiavennasca Rosato.
 Heavenly.